Home > Sports Betting > Football Betting > NFL Week 10

 NFL Week 10 Schedule & Lines

-BYE WEEK: Atlanta Falcons, Dallas Cowboys, Kansas City Chiefs, Los Angeles Chargers
+BYE WEEK: Atlanta Falcons, Dallas Cowboys, Kansas City Chiefs, New York Jets

 The two frontrunners in the AFC South will start off the week when they square off on Thursday Night Football.
 Tennessee and Indianapolis both like their chances in this division that Houston has dominated over the last half-decade.
 The Titans have one of the league’s best safeties in Kevin Byard, and he will look to shut down T.Y.
 Hilton and Indianapolis’ passing game, while Darius Leonard and the Colts’ front seven will be out to stop Derrick Henry dead in his tracks.